Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-css-vars.md

   - css
 ---

-CSS Vars are amazing, and you should leverage these where possible.
+CSS Vars are unique, and you should leverage these where possible.
-I must admit I'm only using them recently, but a tip for any developer is if you have to reuse code, it's useless.
-Write better classes, have it in one stop etc.
+I admit I'm only using them recently, but a tip for any developer is that if you have to re-use code, it's useless.
+Write better classes, have it in one stop, etc.

-CSS Vars can be a solution here, let's look at how these work.
+CSS Vars can be a solution here.
+Let's look at how these work.

 ## HTML Setup